Skip to main content

 To be eligible for funding from the Ida Business Assistance Program, you need to show that your business:

-• Opened before Hurricane Ida impacted Philadelphia in September 2021;
+• Opened before the storm impacted Philadelphia in September 2021;

-To learn more about these requirements, visit the eligibility information page.
+To learn more about these requirements, see all eligibility criteria for businesses.

-Private utility companies are not eligible for grant assistance through this program.
+Private utility companies and non-profit organizations are not eligible for grant assistance through this program.

 Eligible expenses